By Cristina Utti

-The National Institute on Drug Abuse estimate that the nonmedical use of opioid pain medications costs insurance companies up to $72.5 billion annually in health care costs.
+The National Institute on Drug Abuse estimates that the nonmedical use of opioid pain medications costs insurance companies up to $72.5 billion annually in health care costs.
 “In 2010, there were 13,652 unintentional deaths from opioid pain reliever (82.8 percent of the 16,490 unintentional deaths from all prescription drugs), and there was a five-fold increase in treatment admissions for prescription pain relievers between 2001 and 2011 (from 35,648 to 180,708, respectively).
 In the same decade, there was a tripling of the prevalence of positive opioid tests among drivers who died within one hour of a crash.

 Pain medications can be deadly, and withdrawal can be painful.
-If you think that you or someone that you care about is having a problem with prescription medications, seek the help of a professional before it is too late.
+If you think that you or someone you care about is having a problem with prescription medications, seek the help of a professional before it is too late.